cjurban/deepirtools/README.md

   - Poisson factor model
   - Negative binomial factor model

 DeepIRTools supports mixing item types, handling missing completely at random data, and predicting the mean of the latent factors with covariates (i.e., latent regression modeling); all models are estimable in both confirmatory and exploratory contexts.
 In the confirmatory context, constraints on the factor loadings, intercepts, and factor covariance matrix are implemented by providing appropriate arguments to ``fit()``.
 In the exploratory context, the ``screeplot()`` function in the ``figures`` module may help identify the number of latent factors underlying the data.
+Graphics processing unit (GPU) support is available to speed up most computations.

 ## Requirements